*Greetings, Delvers!*

 How Magic Works

 Arcane magic is employed by arcane spellcasters, such as wizards, warlocks, sorcerers, and a few others.
-Deities bestow divine (holy/unholy) upon worshippers, such as clerics, druids, paladins, etc. Although the divine and arcane spell effects are identical in that both use verbal, somatic, and material components, there is a difference.
+Deities bestow divine (holy/unholy) upon worshippers, such as clerics and paladins.
+Although the divine and arcane spell effects are identical in that both use verbal, somatic, and material components, there is a difference.
+Druids stand apart.
+They use divine magic, but it is not bestowed by a particular god.
+Rather, they draw their abilities from nature, which is an entity of a sort but not a real "god."

 Arcane